noseglasses/papageno/README.md

 Pedantic Tokens
 ---------------

 By default, tokens match if all related inputs are activated as required by the respective token.
-However, by defining the preprocessor macro `PPG_PEDANTIC_TOKENS`, Papageno can be compiled in a pedantic mode.
-If this is enabled, every token requires all related inputs first to be activated and then immediately deactivated.
+However, tokens can also be marked as pedantic.
+If so, every token requires all related inputs first to be activated and then immediately deactivated.

 In pedantic mode, the pattern